ost-fh/Barrierelos/README.md

 - `Setup Database` will run all database migration scripts to set up the database and insert the initial data.
 This will also delete the existing tables and data before recreating them.
 This is useful if you want to reset the database.
 - `Run Locally` to run the application locally.
-The application can either be started normally or in debug mode.
+It can either be started normally or in debug mode.
 - `Run All Tests` to run all tests.
 The tests can also either be run normally or in debug mode.
 Note that the Gradle cache can lead to the tests not being found, to fix this, you can run `./gradlew clean` in the terminal.
 You might have to make `./gradlew` executable first with `chmod +x ./gradlew`.